ioBroker/adapter-dev/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (@copilot) Add DeepL API support for higher quality translations.
+- (@Apollon77/@copilot) Add DeepL API support for higher quality translations.
 Set `DEEPL_API_KEY` environment variable to use DeepL as the preferred translation service.
 DeepL is prioritized over Google Translate when available.
-- (@copilot) Add `remove-translations` (`rt`) and `remove-key` (`rk`) commands for translation management.
+- (@Apollon77/@copilot) Add `remove-translations` (`rt`) and `remove-key` (`rk`) commands for translation management.
 New commands allow removing translation keys from language files efficiently
-- (@copilot) Enhanced translation error messages for empty string keys with clearer error context and actionable guidance
+- (@Apollon77/@copilot) Enhanced translation error messages for empty string keys with clearer error context and actionable guidance
-- (@copilot) Add `--rebuild` option to translate command for complete regeneration of translation files
+- (@Apollon77/@copilot) Add `--rebuild` option to translate command for complete regeneration of translation files
-- (@copilot) Detect and preserve original indentation in JSON files during translation.
+- (@Apollon77/@copilot) Detect and preserve original indentation in JSON files during translation.
 Files using tab indentation or different space amounts are now preserved correctly instead of being converted to 4-space indentation.
-- (@copilot) Sort JSON keys alphabetically in all generated translation files
+- (@Apollon77/@copilot) Sort JSON keys alphabetically in all generated translation files
-- (@copilot) ESM support for TypeScript build format option.
+- (@Apollon77/@copilot) ESM support for TypeScript build format option.
 The `--typescriptFormat` option now accepts both `cjs` (CommonJS) and `esm` (ES modules) formats
-- (@copilot) Enhanced handling of rate limits for translations and persist as much progress as possible.
+- (@Apollon77/@copilot) Enhanced handling of rate limits for translations and persist as much progress as possible.

 ### 1.4.0 (2025-02-22)
 - (ticaki) rimraf replaced by by internal tool.